tmd-lab/tmdsimpy/README.md

 This example calculates the nonlinear vibration response of the Brake-Ruess Beam as described in [this paper](https://doi.org/10.1016/j.ymssp.2023.110210) and originally implemented in MATLAB [here](https://github.com/tmd-lab/microslip-rough-contact).
 This model uses provided system matrices originally calculated with Abaqus as described in [this paper](https://doi.org/10.1016/j.ymssp.2020.106615) and [this tutorial](https://nidish96.github.io/Abaqus4Joints/).
 Model reduction was further conducted as described in [this paper](https://doi.org/10.1016/j.ymssp.2020.107249).

 This example runs continuation to calculate the modal backbone with the Extended Periodic Motion Concept (EPMC) utilizing a physics-based contact model.
 This example requires the full repository (and JAX).
-Therefore, this example assumes you are running on a Linux machine (or WSL).
+Therefore, this example assumes you are running on a command line (Linux, macOS, or WSL).
 Starting from the top level of the repository:
 ```
 cd examples/structures